sharekey/meteor-vite/.changeset/lemon-foxes-search.md

 "vite-bundler": minor
 ---

-Add server-bundler, use DDP for dev server IPC and prefetc all Vite assets lazily in production
+- Add Vite config option for bundling the Meteor server
+- Use DDP instead of Node IPC for managing Vite Dev server status
+- Prefetch all Vite production assets in the background using the lowest available link priority.